A separation theorem for entire transcendental maps: Tools and preliminary results

-The next proposition ensures that rays for $f$ exist for any address $s$ which contain only finitely many symbols, by showing that the set $J^K_{\st}(\ft)$ defined in Equation~\ref{JK} is non empty.
-The proof uses ideas from \cite{DT}, results from \cite{R3S}, and Lemma~\ref{Technical} (b).
+The next proposition ensures that rays for $f$ exist for any address $s$ which contains only finitely many symbols, by showing that the set $J^K_{\st}(\ft)$ defined in Equation~\ref{JK} is non empty. {The proof uses ideas from \cite{DT}, results from \cite{R3S}, and Lemma~\ref{Technical} (b).
+This result was previously proven in \cite{DT} for all functions with a finite number of singular values whose tracts satisfy a certain geometric condition.}